IVC Paris blog – Day 5

 <previous day> <next day>

-Today the epicentre of this congress shifted from the downtown CNSAD conservatory to a more remote site, the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP for “short”, pictured below), which is the main music conservatory of Paris situated in the North-Eastern part of town, flanking the Cité de la Musique, where the new Philharmonie de Paris is also located.
+Today the epicentre of this congress shifted from the downtown CNSAD conservatory to a more remote site, the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP for “short”, pictured above), which is the main music conservatory of Paris situated in the North-Eastern part of town, flanking the Cité de la Musique, where the new Philharmonie de Paris is also located.

 This morning’s Viola Orchestra rehearsal was cancelled due to the overwhelming interest in the masterclasses of Tabea Zimmermann and Kim Kashkashian, which took place simultaneously.
 We did not attend either of these, but headed straight for the session “Engaged Music” in the Ravel studio.